igraph/igraph.org/_posts/2015-01-15-separate-repos.markdown

 ---
-title: Repositories at Github
+title: Repositories at GitHub
 date: 2015-01-16
 ---

-Repositories at Github
+Repositories at GitHub
 ======================

 January 16, 2015

-A couple of days ago we changed how we use Github for igraph development.
+A couple of days ago we changed how we use GitHub for igraph development.
 Our goal is to make igraph development more accessible, and our build process simpler.
 Instead of using a common repository for everything, we now use separate repos for the igraph C library, the R